Billyyanyz/15640_P1/README.md

 p1
 ==

+This is Project 1 implementation by Yunzhou (Billy) Yan and Kaiwen (Kevin) Xue.

 This repository contains the starter code for project 1 (15-440, Fall 2022).
 It also contains the tests that we will use to grade your implementation, and two simple echo server/client (`srunner` and `crunner`, respectively) programs that you might find useful for your own testing